Long Island High Net-Worth Divorce Attorney

 Are There Alternatives to Litigation in High Asset Divorces?

 Although litigated divorce is a common approach for all types of divorce cases, there are alternatives.
 These options often include mediation and divorce settlement.
 Mediation involves a neutral third party – a mediator – who assists both spouses in reaching amicable agreements for all related matters, including property division, and child custody and support.
-Divorce settlement – or collaborative divorce – involves each party being represented by an attorney in order to reach an out-of-court settlement.
+Divorce settlement – involves each party being represented by an attorney in order to reach an out-of-court settlement.

 Which Option Is Best for My High Net-Worth Divorce?